 Note that some disjuncts will be fixed in the subproblems because either YE is fixed or Ω[YE,YN]=True allows to fix other disjuncts.

-*Hat notation is used for symbols that are fixed in the lower layer and variables in the upper layer.

-** a←b means that the value of b is assigned to a.

 ***Final comment: In this case I did not consider the case where there are also binary variables defined over ordered sets that can be reformulated into external variables.
 Are we going to consider this case, i.e. our variables are x,z,Y and y?
 If that is the case, binary variables can be included in this mathematical framework/notation.